CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ### Cutover
 [Back to Top](#top)

-Once the first batch is completed a DNS cutover can be scheduled.
+Once the first batch is completed a DNS cutover can be scheduled including moving the <a href="https://docs.cloudm.io/Migration-Project-Guides/GoogleToGoogle.html#vanity-domain-switch">vanity domain</a>.
 After a successful and validated cutover the Delta Sync can be started to sync all recent data.

 It's recommended to use the longest stretch of off-peak hours available.
 This will greatly speed up the Delta Sync as less new mail is inbound and throttling is reduced.